 (not including our own offsets)*

 EmissionsClimate change is the biggest issue our planet faces - and the fashion industry is a big part of the problem.
 Production emissions release CO2 and other harmful greenhouse gases into the atmosphere - contributing to climate change.
-Now we completely offset our carbon footprint with CHOOOSE - but that doesn’t mean we’ll stop reducing our carbon emissions across the supply chain.
+Now we completely offset our carbon footprint - but that doesn’t mean we’ll stop reducing our carbon emissions across the supply chain.

 3002 m³So far we’ve saved this amount